All Things Umphreys > Frequently Asked Questions

 Who wrote this site?

 Answer: This was written, and is maintained, by Adam Scheinberg.
-He can be found at adamscheinberg.com.
-It's based on a software system called Songfish.
+He can be found at sethadam1.com.